Sailing the Galapagos

 Option 1 (Arrival): Flights to the Galapagos & Entrance / Park fees

-This add-on includes return flights from Quito to San Cristobal and from Baltra Island to Quito matching the departure / arrival times and locations of the boat.
+This add-on includes return flights from Quito to Baltra Island and back to Quito matching the departure / arrival times and locations of the boat.

 You will be met by our local representative at the airport in Quito and helped through the check in process.